magento/magento2-page-builder/docs/configurations/iconography.md

 ![Create config file](../images/iconography-toolbar-icons.png)

-You can use these icon class names in your own content types or create your own icons using SVG files (recommended) or PNGs as described next.
+You can use these icon class names in your own content types or create your own icons using SVG files (recommended) or PNGs, as described next.

 ## Creating SVG or PNG icons